 [ The highest wind states are getting to be enormously dependent on natural gas to balance wind and solar as this EIA article about California below shows.
 Yet conventional natural gas has peaked — half our natural gas– and is declining at 5% a year.
-Shale “fracked” natural gas is expected to peak by 2020, and can decline by 80% in a few years.
-Natural gas is not only balancing wind and solar, but it also provides baseload (running most of the time for 24 hours), and medium load (from 7 am to 6 pm on week days).
+Shale “fracked” natural gas is expected to peak by 2020, and can decline by 80% within a few years, and is already $400 billion in debt.
+Natural gas is not only balancing wind and solar, but it also provides base load power (running most of the time for 24 hours), and medium load (from 7 am to 6 pm on week days).
 On top of that, natural gas has been replacing coal and nuclear plants, and expected to do so even more in the future.
-Add in a growing population and natural gas will be declining at a much faster rate in the future than it is already, and LNG import facilities take years to build and cost many billions of dollars, and make us even more dependent on foreign nations.
+Add in a growing population and natural gas will be declining at a much faster rate in the future than it has already.
+LNG import facilities aren’t a solution either.
+They take years to build and cost many billions of dollars, are fought tooth and nail by the ports where they’ll be put (the public sees them as an explosive bomb), and make us even more dependent on foreign nations.

-Limits to natural gas mean limits to wind and solar penetration as well, since utility-scale battery storage is far from commercial.
+Limits to natural gas mean limits to wind and solar penetration as well, since utility-scale battery storage and compressed air energy storage are far from commercial.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: KunstlerCast 253, KunstlerCast278, Peak Prosperity]

 Energy Information Administration.
 September 7, 2016.Natural gas generation and electricity imports used to follow load in California